All posts

 How the Big-4 firms are restructuring under AI pressure

-The Big-4 firms know their model is breaking, and they are restructuring under the pressure faster than most observers credit them for.
-McKinsey now reports 25 percent of projects priced against outcomes rather than time.
-Lilli, the firm's internal LLM-powered tool, is in daily use by 70 percent of consultants.
-Five thousand support roles have been eliminated, replaced by AI doing the work those roles used to do.
-Forty percent of revenue is now classified as tech-enabled services.
+The Big-4 firms know their model is failing, and they are restructuring faster than most observers credit them for.
+McKinsey now reports 25 percent of projects priced against outcomes rather than time, and Lilli, the firm's internal LLM-powered tool, is in daily use by 70 percent of consultants.
+Five thousand support roles have been eliminated, replaced by AI doing the work those roles used to do, and forty percent of revenue is now classified as tech-enabled services.
 PwC cut graduate hiring by 30 percent over three years.
 EY has hired 61,000 technologists since 2023, roughly fifteen percent of the workforce, and is openly exploring what it calls service-as-a-software.
-The transformation industry is transforming itself, and the directional read on the data is unambiguous.
+The firms that sell transformation are restructuring themselves, and the data points one way.

 The customer in the middle, between every model

-This is not a complaint about the existing models.
-Each of them serves a customer well.
-It is an observation that none of them serves the largest segment, and that the segment in question is the one with the most to gain from the technology actually being installed.
+None of this is a complaint about the existing models, each of which serves a customer well.
+The point is simply that none of them serves the largest segment, and that this segment has the most to gain from the technology actually being installed.

-The next several posts work through what the shape of a delivery model has to be to reach this customer.
-The argument starts from a thirty-five year old paper, runs through the economics of consulting under AI pressure, picks up Diogo Santos's framing of the third layer, and ends with the operational model that serves the segment the existing five do not.
-If you only read one post in the sprint, the next one is the one to read.
-It is the foundational piece.
-Everything else is downstream of it.
+The next several posts work through what a delivery model has to look like to reach this customer.
+The argument starts from a thirty-five year old paper, works through the economics of consulting under AI pressure, takes up Diogo Santos's framing of the third layer, and ends with the operational model that serves the segment the existing five do not.
+If you only read one post in the sprint, read the next one, the foundational piece that the rest of the argument builds on.